Uamuhammad2/CapstoneProject/git_workflow.md

 # Git Workflow
 This document outlines the various operations and procedures that will be required while using git on this project.
 Some operations (such as the initial setup) only need to be done once, while others (like switching branches, or committing changes) will need to be done regularly.
+While the examples within the documentation here are for the command line, as long as the general procedures are followed it is permitted to use an IDE or a graphical tool instead.

 *NOTE: This document is subject to changes at any time, please review it prior to completing repeatable steps such as pull requests.
 Failure to do so may results in your pull request or other actions being denied or reverted.*